Brendon Hartley: Early career

-Sportscar racing (2012–17)
+First sportscar racing stint (2012–2017)

+Beginnings in LMP2

 With no suitable single-seater drives available, Hartley joined the Murphy Prototypes sportscar team, which was competing in the LMP2 class in the European Le Mans Series.
 Following the cancellation of the second round of the ELMS championship (which would have been Hartley's début event) and the series' future in doubt, Murphy was one of several ELMS teams invited to compete as a guest entry in the 6 Hours of Spa-Francorchamps, a round of the FIA World Endurance Championship.
 Driving the team's Oreca 03-Nissan, Hartley finished third in the LMP2 class with teammates Warren Hughes and Jody Firth.
 The trio teamed up again for the 24 Hours of Le Mans, but retired from the race.

-The Kiwi remained with Murphy for the following year's ELMS season, whilst also signing on for a campaign at Starworks Motorsport in the US-based Rolex Sports Car Series.
-He scored a win apiece in both championships, with his impressive pace being proven by four fastest laps across the ELMS season.
+Hartley remained with Murphy for the 2013 ELMS season, whilst also signing on for a campaign at Starworks Motorsport in the US-based Rolex Sports Car Series.
+Hartley achieved pole position for the 3 Hours of Hungaroring.
+Though his teammate Jonathan Hirschi fell back during the race's opening half, Hartley made up almost two laps in drying conditions to finish second.
+Hartley and Hirschi then won the season finale at Le Castellet; Hartley ended up fifth in the standings.'
+He also scored a victory in the RSCS, winning at Road America alongside Scott Mayer.
+It could have been two victories, had Hartley not collided with a GT car while leading at Austin.

-Ahead of the 2014 season, Porsche announced Hartley as a factory driver, a duty he would fulfill by driving a Porsche 919 Hybrid in the WEC.
-Over the next four years, he won the 2015 and 2017 FIA World Endurance Championship.
-He also won the 2017 24 Hours of Le Mans and placed second in 2015 sharing the car with drivers including Timo Bernhard, former Formula One driver Mark Webber and fellow Kiwi Earl Bamber.